THE LAST CREW

 W/T OPERATOR

 Born in Airdrie, Lanarkshire on 30 September 1892, Thomas Connelly worked as a miner and warehouseman until he joined the Royal Naval Air Service as a Air Mechanic 2 at the age of 24 on 6 September 1916.
+He was the eldest son of Mr T Edward Connelly, also a miner.
 After a short stint on President II, Connelly was posted to Daedelus – the Royal Naval Air Service Training Establishment Cranwell on 12 September.

 On 20 February 1917, Connelly was briefly transferred to the RNAS Flying School at Eastchurch, Kent – considered the home of the RNAS and British aviation itself.
 He then went to The RNAS seaplane base at Killingholme in Lincolnshire.